Margaret Beaufort Institute of Theology

 The Margaret Beaufort Institute of Theology is a Roman Catholic theological college in Cambridge, England.
 The institute was founded in 1993 to provide religious and theological education to Catholic laywomen: it now offers theological education to both women and men, and to both Catholics and non-Catholics.
 It is named for Lady Margaret Beaufort, mother of King Henry VII.
-The institute is part of the Cambridge Theological Federation, through which courses and degrees are validated by either the University of Cambridge or Anglia Ruskin University.
+The institute is part of the Cambridge Theological Federation, through which courses and degrees are validated by Anglia Ruskin University or the University of Cambridge.

+The Religious Life Institute (RLI), which engages in research on Catholic and Anglican religious life, is based at the Margaret Beaufort Institute.
+The is led by Dr. Gemma Simmonds CJ.

 In November 2022, the Institute put its 0.45 ha 12–14 Grange Road site up for sale for £5 million.